Ahmad45123/game_project/README.md

 ## Milestone 3
 TODO:
+final polish for worldmapview
-add textfield to army initiate in cityview finish battleview finish worldmapview check for gameover(end of turns/all cities controlled
+check for gameover(end of turns/all cities controlled)

 ### Checklist of features that have to be implemented
 https://docs.google.com/spreadsheets/d/1si8S63luILy166Y-4x5IBGo5lzymkgWi8xtv4k_KbRY/edit?usp=sharing